Hotmoka/hotmoka/tutorial/Takamaka.md

 node.addConstructorCallTransaction(request);
 ```

-In the example above, we have eplicitly specified
+In the example above, we have explicitly specified
-to use the ed25519 signing algorithm, which is the
+to use ed25519 as default signature algorithm.
+That is what is chosen
-default.
+if nothing is specified at configuration-time.
 Consequently, there is no need to specify that algorithm in the
 configuration object and that is why we never did it in the previous chapters.
-Instead, it is possible to configure a new node with other signature algorithms.
+It is possible to configure nodes with other default signature algorithms.
 For instance,

 ```java